Welcome to today's edition of the Rush 24-7 podcast.

 Romney is going to have to point out that this election is not about just defeating Obama, but it's about holding back the hordes.

-It's about turning back the tide of the of the worldwide left that wants to essentially get rid of capitalism, individualism, rugged individual, liberty, whatever, and replace it with a command and control central authority that they run.
+It's about turning back the tide of the worldwide left that wants to essentially get rid of capitalism, individualism, rugged individual liberty, whatever, and replace it with a command and control central authority that they run.

-I know, because he's told me that he uh fundamentally disagrees with Obama, what Obama's trying to do and its effect on his kids and grandkids, Romney's.
+I know, because he's told me that he fundamentally disagrees with Obama, what Obama's trying to do, and its effect on his kids and grandkids, Romney's.

 I know that he's got a big problem with Obama, but does he know that there are a gazillion other Obamas waiting in the wings?

-And that even if Obama's defeated, they're going to be a bunch of little Obamas still populating the bureaucracy over to EPA stuff.
+And that even if Obama's defeated, there are going to be a bunch of little Obamas still populating the bureaucracy over the EPA and stuff.

-And that's what the Tea Party is all about, and that's what conservatism is about.
+And that's what the Tea Party is all about, and that's what conservatism is.

 It's not just about defeating Obama.

-That's, of course, required, but the campaign to do so has got to be much more in depth than that.
+But the campaign to do so has got to be much more in-depth than that.

 Let's go to the audio sound bites.

-And there was a uh a question from the Chicago Tribune Washington Bureau Chief Christy Parsons.
+And there was a question from the Chicago Tribune, Washington Bureau Chief Christy Parsons.

 Here's the question.